wanderdust/newsletter/content/posts/013_qwerty_to_dvorak/index.md

 **Why did you learn DVORAK?
 Were there any issues with QWERTY that prompted you to move away from it?**

 THere is absolutely nothing wrong with qwerty.
 Some people learn dvorak because it is supposed to enable you to have an even faster typing speed.
-I just wanted to learn it because it sounded like fun.
+I just wanted to learn it because it sounded like fun, although I was also intrigued by the increased speed.

 I rememember the typing lessons in school quite fondly, and I wanted to re-create the experience.

 I've also always enjoyed learning new langugages, but because I never get to practice my german or portuguese I just forgot them almost completely.
 Learning Dvorak felt almost close enough to learning a new langague.
-I get to use it every day, so there's no risk of losing it.
+I get to use it every day, so there's no risk of forgetting it.

 **Did you consider other keyboard layouts?**

 I started learning Dvorak as a fun excercise after having heard about it from a couple different sources.
-At the time I didn't really do much research into it, I just wanted to learn for fun.
+At the time I didn't really do much research into it, I just wanted to learn it for fun.

 Only after a few months of learning I started to do a bit of research into the world of typing, and found out about other alternatives such as Colemak which sounds like an awesome layout as well.
 If I had know about it back then perhaps I would have chosen it instead.